GatorGauge/GatorGauge/README.md

 # GatorGauge

-Downloads and analyzes the information in student repositories(currently only downloads).
+Downloads and analyzes the information in student repositories.

 ## Config.ini